 The proposed rule is designed to provide for season extensions only in extenuating circumstances.
-When normal management has failed to be successful, when extreme weather creates a situation where animals will likely die if not reduced, or when game damage is occurring across either multiple hunting districts or the entire region, extending a hunting season may
+When normal management has failed to be successful, when extreme weather creates a situation where animals will likely die if not reduced, or when game damage is occurring across either multiple hunting districts or the entire region, extending a hunting season may be appropriate.
+Season extensions are not appropriate in situations where conservative hunting seasons have been in place with only a limited ability to harvest animals.

-Access is another issue addressed by the proposed rule.
-Animal populations cannot be managed if land is not accessible to an adequate number of hunters.
+Access is another issue addressed by the proposed Animal populations cannot be managed if land is not accessible to an adequate number of hunters.
 The commission wants to avoid extending hunting seasons into winter because hunters were denied access during the general season, resulting in too large deer and elk populations.
-It is also physically stressful for deer and elk to be hunted during the difficult winter period when cold temperatures and deep snow conditions Pregnant (doe) deer and (cow) often occur. elk are particularly challenged during those late winter conditions.
+It is also physically stressful for deer and elk to be hunted during the difficult winter period when cold temperatures and deep snow conditions Pregnant (doe) deer and (cow) often occur. elk particularly challenged during those late winter conditions.
 Additionally, many landowners do not want hunting season extended, as they often express that they get tired of dealing with hunters by the end of the general season.